hackclub/putting-the-you-in-cpu/README.md

 Programs need to pass data to the operating system when triggering a syscall; the OS needs to know which specific system call to execute alongside any data the syscall itself needs, for example, what filename to open.
 The mechanism for passing this data varies by operating system and architecture, but it's usually done by placing data in certain registers or on the stack before triggering the interrupt.

 The variance in how system calls are called across devices means it would be wildly impractical for programmers to implement system calls themselves for every program.
 This would also mean operating systems couldn't change their interrupt handling for fear of breaking every program that was written to use the old system.
-Finally, we typically don't write programs in raw assembly anymore... programmers can't be expected to drop down to assembly any time they want to read a file or allocate memory.
+Finally, we typically don't write programs in raw assembly anymore — programmers can't be expected to drop down to assembly any time they want to read a file or allocate memory.

 <p align='center'>
 	<img src='images/syscall-architecture-differences.png' width='650' alt='A drawing captioned "System calls are implemented differently across architectures."
 On the left is a smiling CPU receiving some binary and spitting out a filename, file.txt.
 Separated on the right is a different CPU receiving the same binary data but with a confused and nauseous facial expression.' />